skip to content

 Living with Alzheimer’s disease for 7 years

-We asked people living with neurological conditions, their families and their carers ‘What Makes You, You?’.
+We asked people living with neurological disorders, their families, and their carers, ‘What Makes You, You?’.
 Here is what they had to say.

 Multiple sclerosis